nerdyfitzy/lab1/README.md

 1. Implement the IntArray class's constructor
 2. Implement the desstructor
 3. Implement the reverse member function
+4. Define a new member function for IntArray class, named FindLargest, that returns the largest element stored in the IntArray.
+Call the function from main to test it.

 ## Submission